-ExprT should evaluate to an integer. receive..after works exactly as receive, except that if no matching message has arrived within ExprT milliseconds, then BodyT is evaluated instead and its return value becomes the return value of the receive..after expression.
+ExprT should evaluate to an integer.
+The highest allowed value is 16#fffffff, that is, the value must fit in 32 bits. receive..after works exactly as receive, except that if no matching message has arrived within ExprT milliseconds, then BodyT is evaluated instead and its return value becomes the return value of the receive..after expression.

 '''

+disconnect(),

+error()

-error() end.
+end.

 '''